-Best Long-Term Investments Canada in 2023
+Best Long-Term Investments in Canada 2024

-Long-Term Investing = the Best Investment For the Future
+Long-Term Investing = the Best Investment For The Future

 A long-term investment generally refers to any asset that an investor plans to hold for at least one year.
 Personally, I like to consider long-term investments to be a 5+ year window.